 Read more about microdosing with magic mushrooms to treat depression.

 Depending on where you are in the world, it may be illegal for you to obtain magic mushrooms.
 For more information on the legality of mushrooms in your country, check out our full article.

 Several vendors offer magic truffles for sale over the internet, which contain the same psychoactive ingredients as magic mushrooms but can be legal in some areas.
 Microdose Bros is one of these vendors – order from them with code “ENTHEO” for 10% off.

 One good option may be growing your own mushrooms, which is legal in some places.
 Check out DoubleBlind’s mushroom growing course to help you grow mushrooms from scratch!
 Use code “ENTHEO” for 20% off.

 How to Microdose with Magic Mushrooms

-Microdosing is a careful art that can easily go awry if one is not careful.
-That said, those who are experienced with psychedelics should have no problem fine tuning the craft to obtain the results they’re looking for.
+Microdosing is an art that can be hard to get right.
+That said, those who are experienced with psychedelics should have no problem fine-tuning the craft to obtain the results they’re looking for.

 Dr. Fadiman suggests only microdosing if you have previous experience with psychedelics, and to start by doing 3/10ths of a gram of dry psilocybe mushrooms once every three days.
 Taking two days off between microdoses gives you a chance to really feel the benefits of the dose, and helps your body avoid becoming accustomed to frequent doses.